marcomarini93/idea/README.md

  word. e.g. the word 'casa' could be registered as 'ca silence sa' this is due to disease.
  So, this lexicon has been generated ad-hoc and present more ways to say a word.
 You can decide to use it or not in run.sh file.
  - prepare_dysita_data_lang.py: prepare all files that kaldi needs to run properly.
-Se it for more details.
+See it for more details.